avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 **Note:** `ack_id` is printed on the terminal when the OTA request is received.

-## Using AT Commands
+## AT Command Console

-The use of AT commands is beyond this Quickstart guide.
+You may now wish to access the AT Command serial interface (for example, to send out telemetry).

-Instead, see the [AT Command Set](AT_COMMAND_SET.md) documentation.
+Continue with the [AT Console documentation](AT_COMMAND_SET.md) to access and use it.